 The terms of SHG include a requirement that a legal charge is granted in favour of the Welsh Government over the funded property(ies).
 The Welsh Government, on request, will enter a deed of postponement in respect of any completed property that is to be charged as security for borrowing.

-The Welsh Government also administers two funds to help housing associations and local authorities with their social housing stock in terms of (i) major repairs and (ii) dowry gap funding.
+The Welsh Government also administers a dowry gap fund to help housing associations improve their social housing stock.